 Would I have personally bought it if I wasn’t doing testing?
-No. I mostly play at home or at the homes of friends and family.
+No. I mostly play at home or in the homes of friends and family.
 So there’s usually a wall outlet available.
 When I travel the original battery life plus a compact power bank is more than enough for me.
-Should I go on a longer flight then it would be more cost effective to use a larger power bank than get a new console.
+Should I go on a longer flight then it would be more cost-effective to use a larger power bank than get a new console.

 But my needs are not universal.
 Consider your own priorities.
 And if you have a GameStop nearby is the better battery life worth $75 to you?

 Is the New Nintendo Switch Worth Buying if You’re Considering a Switch?